chenlujjj/VictoriaTraces/docs/victoriatraces/cluster.md

 Their roles depend on whether the `-storageNode` command-line flag is set - if this flag is set, then the executable runs in `vtinsert` and `vtselect` modes.
 Otherwise, it runs in `vtstorage` mode, which is identical to a [single-node VictoriaTraces mode](https://docs.victoriametrics.com/victoriatraces/).

-Let's **ingest some trace spans** (aka [wide events](https://jeremymorrell.dev/blog/a-practitioners-guide-to-wide-events/)) from [GitHub archive](https://www.gharchive.org/) into the VictoriaTraces cluster.
+Let's **ingest some trace spans** into the VictoriaTraces cluster.

 If you don't have instrumented application, one simple way is to use [vtgen](https://github.com/VictoriaMetrics/VictoriaTraces/tree/master/app/vtgen), a trace data generator.
 It needs to be built from source with Go or docker:

 ```shell
 # clone the source code
 git clone https://github.com/VictoriaMetrics/VictoriaTraces.git